Are You Using Social Media to Improve Customer Service For Your Business?

 Ready to revamp your online customer service strategy?
 Use this checklist to implement social media, connect with customers and see profitable results.

-- Build real relationships with your customers – Social media is a social platform, not a promotion platform (sorry business owners, it’s the honest-to-goodness truth).
-While there are advertisement tools available through Instagram and Facebook, remember to use the platforms to engage in genuine conversation with your customers.
+Social media is a social platform, not a promotion platform (sorry business owners, it’s the honest-to-goodness truth).
+While there are advertisement tools available through Instagram and Facebook, remember to use the platforms to engage in genuine conversation.
 Don’t forget the genuine part, people can tell when a brand is being phony.

-- Be randomly generous – Random acts of kindness are the secret glue keeping humanity together.
-Create more opportunity for genuine connection by reaching out with a kind gesture any time a customer gives a positive review of your product.
-If you want to give these gestures a little more structure, experiment with a customer of the week program.
+Random acts of kindness are the secret glue keeping humanity together.
+Create more opportunity for authentic connection.
+Reach out with a kind gesture any time a customer gives a positive review of your product.
+If you want to give these gestures a little more structure, experiment with a ‘customer of the week’ program.

-- Respond quickly – Ignored responses are infuriating to a customer, don’t make them wait to get the information they need.
+Ignored responses are infuriating to a customer.
+Don’t make them wait to get the information they need.
 The longer a customer waits, the faster their brand loyalty dwindles.
 (It’s not an exact science, but you know we aren’t wrong here).

-- Create a support page – If you want to keep your main social media pages focused on brand awareness and products, create a separate support or service page and advertise it on your main page.
-This can streamline your customer service efforts while also showing customers their needs are important enough for an entire sub social media department.
+If you want to keep your main social media pages focused on brand awareness and products, create a separate support or service page.
+Then advertise it on your main page.
+This can streamline your customer service efforts while also showing customers their needs are important enough for an entire subsocial media department.

 Already using social media to improve customer service?
 We want to hear about them!
 Share your techniques below in the comments.